For easy printing, download the Rail Competition and Antitrust Enforcement Issue Brief.

 On December 18, 2015, President Obama signed into law S. 808, the Surface Transportation Reauthorization Act of 2015 (PL 114-110).
 This was the first time that the STB had been reauthorized since 1998.
 APPA, along with the Freight Rail Customers Alliance (FRCA), of which the Association is a member, was heavily involved in the bill’s development and passage.
 The law set timelines for rate reviews to ensure the STB decides on relief cases in a timelier fashion; expanded voluntary arbitration procedures addressing rate and service disputes; authorized the STB to initiate investigations on matters other than rate cases; and improved the STB’s structure and decision-making processes by expanding the board membership from three to five—which allows board members to talk with one another without prior public hearing notice.

 To the shipper community’s disappointment, implementation of S. 808 has been very slow.
 Chairman Ann Begeman was reluctant to act on important rulemaking decisions until there were five Board members.
 Some progress on staffing the STB was finally made on January 2, 2019, when the Senate confirmed Patrick Fuchs (R) and Marty Oberman (D) to serve as members.
 Unfortunately, Vice Chairman Deb Miller’s extended term expired on January 1, 2019.
 Michelle Schultz (R) was nominated by President Trump to serve on the STB in March 2018, but the Senate did not take up her nomination before the end of the 115th Congress.
 Schultz was re-nominated to the position in the 116th Congress and approved by the Senate Commerce Committee, but full Senate consideration of her nomination has yet to be scheduled.

 - Notice of Proposed Rulemaking (NPRM), Docket No. EP 711, Competitive Switching (Access).

 - Pre-Rule, Docket No. EP 722, Railroad Revenue Adequacy; Docket No. EP 761, Hearing on Revenue Adequacy./li>

-- Docket No. EP 733, Expediting Rate Cases
+- Docket No. EP 733, Rate Reasonableness Standards and Expediting Rate Cases